Janice Waddy: Netball career

 Janice Waddy (née Henderson) was born on 31 March 1958.
 She went to school at St Margaret's College in Christchurch, in the Canterbury region of the South Island of New Zealand.
 Between 1976 and 1978 she obtained a diploma in education, specialising in physical education, from the Christchurch Teachers College, which was subsequently merged into the University of Canterbury.
 Waddy played netball for Canterbury and in 1979 was chosen to be part of the New Zealand national netball team, known as the Silver Ferns.
 Playing as Janice Henderson, she took part in the 1979 World Championships, held in Port of Spain, Trinidad and Tobago, which resulted in a three-way tie for first place between, New Zealand, Australia and the hosts.
 She was selected again in 1981 for series against England and Australia.
 She was an adaptable player who played in several positions.

 Australia

 Waddy later moved to Australia.
-From 2001 to 2008 she worked for the Australian Sports Commission in Canberra, before joining the commission's parent organization, the Department of Health, working on the department's involvement with major sporting events.
+From 2001 to 2008 she worked for the Australian Sports Commission in Canberra, before joining the commission's parent organisation, the Department of Health, working on the department's involvement with major sporting events.
 She later moved to the Department of Infrastructure and Regional Development, to work on a capacity-building project for Papua New Guinea.